Local 11ten Food | Wine

 Planning a Visit

 Savannah operates on a seasonal hospitality pattern that peaks during spring and fall, when the city's event calendar, including SCAD programming and the broader shoulder-season tourism surge, fills tables across every tier.
 Visitors arriving during those windows should expect tighter availability at the better local rooms.
 Bull Street addresses like Local 11ten, sitting slightly off the main tourist path, absorb less of the peak-night spillover, but weekend evenings in high season warrant advance contact.
-Current hours, booking method, and the status of any reservation policy are leading confirmed directly through the venue's own channels, as operating schedules in Savannah's independent dining tier shift with season and staffing.
-Our full Savannah restaurants guide covers the broader landscape for planning purposes.
+Current hours, booking method, and the status of any reservation policy are best confirmed directly through the venue's own channels, as operating schedules in Savannah's independent dining tier shift with season and staffing.

 Price Lens